 A credit card can be a great tool to help your child build credit for the first time.
 However, depending on your child’s age and financial situation, they might not be able to qualify for this type of financing on their own.

-As a parent, if you’re willing to co-sign it might help your son or daughter open a credit card account in their name.
+As a parent, if you’re willing to co-sign it might help your child open a credit card account in their name.
 Yet there are some significant drawbacks to consider where co-signing is concerned, along with some alternative ways to help your child instead.

 What Is Co-Signing?

-For a child under the age of 21 years old, a co-signer is required unless your son or daughter can prove their own source of income.
+For a child under 21, a co-signer is required unless they can prove their own source of income.
 This rule was put into effect in 2009 with the passage of the Credit Card Accountability Responsibility and Disclosure Act (aka the Credit CARD Act).